 With the world being in lockdown over the past year, Royal London polled Brits aged 55+ on how they plan to spend life post lockdown, as well as their top goals/dreams.
 Having analysed the results, it seems a staggering 64% of over 55s are planning to travel more in a post-pandemic world.

-Whether traveling for a holiday or achieving that lifelong ambition, the study has revealed the top bucket list items for those aged 55+.
+Whether travelling for a holiday or achieving that lifelong ambition, the study has revealed the top bucket list items for those aged 55+.

 Top 10 Bucket list items revealed